carwow/honeykiq/README.md

 ## Contributing

 [Pull requests](https://github.com/carwow/honeykiq/pulls) are very welcome!
-Don't forget to add yourself to [CONTRIBUTORS.txt]
+Don't forget to add yourself to [CONTRIBUTORS.txt].

 Please report bugs in a [new issue](https://github.com/carwow/honeykiq/issues/new).